-

 Practice placement and simulated learning

 We have partners in four health boards, one of which is the biggest in Scotland, providing a range of general and specialist placements.
-In 2017-18 Podiatry students undertook placements in 10 Scottish NHS Board areas.
-This ensures students develop the skills and first post competencies, required to register as a practicing radiographer or podiatrist in the UK.
+10 Scottish NHS Board areas support Podiatry placements.
+Clinical placements provide students with the opportunity to develop the skills and first post competencies, required to register as a practicing radiographer or podiatrist in the UK.
 The department also has access to the School’s Inter-Professional Simulation centre (ISC), which creates a safe and realistic hospital environment to practice skills and techniques.
-ISC includes mini PACS system, ward, emergency department and theatre areas.
-The ISC also includes a state -of-the-art Digital Radiography suite, top of the range ultrasound equipment and scan trainer simulation facilities, a Radiotherapy Planning Suite, mini PACS system, ward, Podiatry clinic, emergency department and theatre areas as well as simulated home environments to practice community based health care.
-Our Human Performance Lab and 3D printing facilities are utilised by our world leading Musculoskeletal Research Team.
+The ISC includes a state -of-the-art Digital Radiography suite, top of the range ultrasound equipment and scan trainer simulation facilities, a Radiotherapy Planning Suite, mini PACS system, ward, Podiatry clinic and emergency department as well as simulated home environments to practice community based health care.
+Our Human Performance Laboratory is utilised by our world leading Musculoskeletal Research Team.

 Our Student Liaison Team at Queen Elizabeth University Hospital were nominated and won Scottish Radiography Team of the year for enhancing the placement experience of GCU students